-Brown bottles were most often used because would keep out light and would help prevent any chemical changes in the beer that could cause what was known as "skunky" beer.
+In 1892 a revolutionary bottle top called a crown, and also know as the bottle cap, was developed.
+It eliminated the need for wire brackets.
+(See Crowns) and the design at the top of the bottle was changed in order to accommodate the crown.
+This is one way to help ascertain the date of a bottle.
+Brown bottles were most often used because they would keep out light and would help prevent any chemical changes in the beer that could cause what was known as "skunky" beer.
 Clear bottles were less frequently used for beer, but would allow better visibility of contents of the bottle and the rich color of the beer.
-From left to right is a quart bottle, a swing top pint and another pint.
-The bottle on the far right was may have been used for the Riedlin Select Beer.
+The size of the bottles on the right are pints, except the one in the middle, which is a quart.
+The clear bottle may have been used for the Riedlin Select Beer.
 (Please see Labels.)

 PRE-PROHIBITION BEER CRATES

-Even though these cases were commonly used by all breweries before Prohibition, there were efforts to improve them.
-In 1917, patent 1,214,082 was given for a bottle shipping case shown on the right consisting of sheet metal on the sides and top along with a wood bottom and wood dividers.
-This hybrid design was invented by Lou Schott, who was a principal of the Cincinnati Galvanizing Co. along with his four brothers.
-This invention was obviously intended to be a product this galvanizing firm could make.
-It's unclear of these cases were ever made, but the onset of Prohibition reduced the need for such cases.
-After Prohibition, the development of lighter bottles and more rugged corrugated cardboard cases, made any wood or hybrid case obsolete.
-Of note, is that one of Lou Schott's brothers was Wm.
-C. Schott, who in 1914 became the son-in-law of Wm.
-Riedlin, the owner of Bavarian Brewing Co.
-And, nearly 30-years after this design, Lou Schott became the President of Bavarian Brewing Co., from 1945 until 1955.
+Even though wood cases were commonly used by all breweries before Prohibition, there were efforts to improve them.
+In 1917, in order to lighten the case, patent 1,214,082 was granted for a 12 bottle crate with galvanized sheet metal on the sides along with a wood bottom and wood dividers.
+The design for this crate is shown on the right.
+This hybrid design was invented by Louis Schott while he was a principal of both the J.M.
+Schott & Sons Cooperage and the Cincinnati Galvanizing Co.
+This invention was obviously intended to be a product these firms could make.
+It's unclear of these cases were ever made, but the onset of Prohibition just a couple years after this patent was granted, essentially eliminated the need for their principal use as beer crates.

 BOTTLES AFTER PROHIBITION